kellyav/superstore_us/README.md

 Answers these 3 main questions, using SQL commands.

 ## Tableau:

+See the *Superstore_analysis2.pdf* file for a screenshot of the interactive dashboard.

 ### New variables
 - *2015, 2016, 2017, 2018:* These 4 variables represent total Sales per respective year.